 You can provide a gadget to do a direct blog search, in addition to the search gadget in the Navbar - or (if you block the Navbar), you can do this instead of the search gadget in the Navbar.

-But what if you have multiple blogs, maybe in a custom domain, that you want your reader to search in combination?
+But what if you have multiple blogs, maybe in a custom domain cluster, that you want your reader to search in combination?
 Or maybe you would like refinements to your search?
 That's when you use the Google Custom Search Engine.

 A third alternative would be a Google Custom Search "Search Box" gadget, which you add directly from the "Add a gadget" wizard in Page Elements.
 Slightly less versatile than a Google Custom Search, the "Search Box" gadget combines blog searches and web searches, into a comprehensive and configurable multi tab search.

 - Search websites linked in the blog posts.

 - Search websites linked in the bloglists and linklists.

 It all depends upon what you think will serve your readers best.
 But consider the several choices, carefully.